Improving AEM Front-End Development Workflow

 - and debug/optimize more effectively.

-Setting Up Webpack Entry and Output
+Setting Up Webpack Entry, Output, and Build Foundation

 entry: {